 The ItaliaPass Lounge at Rome's Termini Station is an oasis of calm in the hectic world of Italy's busiest train station.

 Located at the start of Track 25, the Lounge is open to all ItaliaPass members, as well as day pass holders ($20/day).
 Inside, travelers can use the free Skype room and WiFi (it's the most reliable WiFi at Termini), enjoy an espresso and the snack or drinks of your choice, and use the dedicated travel concierge to book tours, transfers, and hotel reservations.

 There are even special events inside the ItaliaPass Lounge, like art exhibits, lectures, and tastings and meet-and-greets with wine and food artisans.

 You can get into Termini's ItaliaPass Lounge in one of two ways - either by purchasing a day pass for a one-time use, or by becoming an ItaliaPass member.

 A day pass for the ItaliaPass Lounge costs $20, and entitles you to use the lounge from 9:00am until 6:00pm on that day.
 Learn more and purchase a day pass here.

 An ItaliaPass grants you discounts on all sorts of things travelers need in Italy, such as airfare, hotels, rail travel, car rentals, tours, dining, and shopping.
-You can save $400 or more, and membership is available to ItaliaRail customers at a special reduced price of only $49.
+You can save up to $200, and membership is available to ItaliaRail customers at a special reduced price of only $49.
 Learn more and become an ItaliaPass member here.